mmaleki92/realpython/f_strings.md

 >>> f"User: {name} Score: {score}"
 "Name: Jack Score: 95"
 ```

-You don't need to use `str(score)`.
-The f-string processor saw the integer variable score and converted it to a string for you.
-This results in cleaner code that is more readable because the variables are placed directly where their values will appear.
+Notice you didn't need `str(score)`.
+The f-string handled the conversion automatically.
+The code is much cleaner because the variables are placed directly inside the string.

-## Using Expressions Inside F-Strings
+### Using Expressions Inside F-Strings

 The curly braces in an f-string are not limited to just variables.
 You can place almost any valid Python expression inside them, such as arithmetic operations or function calls.